evilsocket/www.pwnagotchi.ai/content/contributing/_index.md

 </p>
 {{% /notice %}}

+## Writing a Plugin

+The easiest way to extend Pwnagotchi's functionalities is writing a plugin.
+Pwnagotchi has a simple plugin system that you can use to customize your unit and its behavior.
+You can place your plugins anywhere as Python files, and then edit the `config.yml` file (`main.plugins` value) to point to their containing folder.

+Check the [plugins](/plugins/) page for more information.

 ## Creating an Image

 If you want to create a custom image for testing, developing or just hacking, you will need a GNU/Linux computer and the binaries for